mendix/cf-mendix-buildpack/DEVELOPING.md

 * `alias` contains alternative names for the artifact and is used to delete other / older versions from the Cloud Foundry cache for the application.
 It is not part of the dependency matrix, and can be a list of strings or a string value.
 * `name` contains the list of YAML sections that compose the dependency key.
 It is not part of the dependency matrix.
 * `managed` indicates whether the source of the dependency is managed by the authors of this buildpack
+* `version` indicates that an artifact is versioned.
+The presence of this field indicates that earlier versions of an artifact can be removed from the buildpack cache during dependency resolution.
 * `*_key` fields contain the key of dictionary fields which are recursed into the dependency graph leaf nodes.
 See [here](#advanced-examples) for an example.
 * `cpe`, `purl` and `bom_*` fields contain information to generate a [Software Bill of Materials (SBOM)](#generating-an-sbom-for-external-dependencies).